Sibylline: History

 In 1964 Raymond Macherot left Tintin, where he had drawn Chlorophylle for many years.
 Contractually he was unable to take his characters with him, except for the antagonist Anthracite, whom he kept.
 In 1965 he created the series Sybilline for the rival magazine Spirou.
 The tone and atmosphere were very similar to Chlorophylle.
 Scripts were written by Macherot and Paul Deliège.
 After Macherot quit drawing Taymans took over.
 The series ran in Spirou until 1990.
 In 2006 the series was relaunched by André Taymans and François Corteggiani.

 In popular culture

 In the Belgian Comic Strip Center in Brussels the permanent exhibition brings homage to the pioneers of Belgian comics, among them Raymond Macherot.
-In the room dedicated to his work, everything is designed to look like a Chlorophylle and Sybilline's underground home in the forest.
+In the room dedicated to his work, everything is designed to look like a Chlorophylle and Sibylline's underground home in the forest.

 Sibylline is among the many Belgian comics characters to jokingly have a Brussels street named after them.
 Since 2007 the Place Saint-Jean/ Sint-Jansplein has a commemorative plaque with the name Place Sibylline placed under the actual street sign.